Patient's Query

 Hi doctor,

-I had been diagnosed with inappropriate sinus tachycardia nearly two years back.
-I have dizziness, chest pain, shortness of breath, not able to exercise, and anxiety.
-I am currently managing my symptoms with Ivabradine 5 mg, once a day, but the quality of life is very poor due to which I am suffering from depression and anxiety disorders.
-Sometimes, I feel better and can work off the medicines, but as soon as I try strenuous exercises, all the symptoms return.
-Please apologize for my words, but I cannot even masturbate.
-My questions to you are, should I consider for ablation?
-If yes, then what are the risks and success rate?
-If I have to undergo pacemaker implantation, then what may be the complications and success rate and will I be able to perform strenuous exercises with a pacemaker?
-Should I consider going for a pacemaker at 21 years of age?
-Lastly, should I continue with medicines, if there is a possibility of self-healing in the future?
+I was diagnosed with inappropriate sinus tachycardia nearly two years ago.
+I experience dizziness, chest pain, shortness of breath, an inability to exercise, and anxiety.
+I am currently managing my symptoms with Ivabradine 5 mg once a day, but my quality of life is very poor, which has led to depression and anxiety disorders.
+Sometimes I feel better and can manage without the medication, but whenever I attempt strenuous exercises, all the symptoms return.
+Please forgive my words, but I can not even masturbate.
+My questions are:

 Welcome to icliniq.com.